By-elections to the 41st Canadian Parliament: Calgary Centre

+By-election due to the resignation of Lee Richardson.

+Source: "November 26, 2012 By-elections".
+Elections Canada.
+November 27, 2012.
+Retrieved November 27, 2012.

 Durham

 The constituency of Durham became vacant on July 31, 2012, when former Conservative minister Bev Oda resigned from parliament.

 The nomination race for the Conservative nomination in Durham was between retired Canadian Forces Captain and lawyer Erin O'Toole, former provincial Liberal Chris Topple, and Thomas Coughlan, a former aide to Finance Minister Jim Flaherty.
 O'Toole was acclaimed as the Conservative candidate on August 29.

 Bowmanville resident Grant Humes, the Liberal candidate in the last election, ran again, while the NDP nominated Larry O'Connor, a former member of the Legislative Assembly of Ontario and former mayor of Brock.